Drugs for preventing malaria in pregnant women in endemic areas: any drug regimen versus placebo or no treatment

 This Cochrane Review looked at all drug regimens compared to placebo.
 The review authors sought to summarise and quantify the overall effects of chemoprevention.
-Seventeen trials were included, all conducted between 1957 and 2008, and all but two in countries of Africa.
+17 trials were included, all conducted between 1957 and 2008, and all but 2 in countries of Africa.

 For women in their first or second pregnancy, malaria chemoprevention prevents moderate to severe anaemia (high quality evidence); and prevents malaria parasites being detected in the blood (high quality evidence).
 It may also prevent malaria illness.
 We don’t know if it prevents maternal deaths, as this would require very large studies to detect an effect.

 In their infants, malaria chemoprevention improves the average birthweight (moderate quality evidence), and reduces the number of low birthweight infants (moderate quality evidence).
 We are not sure if chemoprevention reduces mortality of babies in the first week, month and year, as again studies would need to be very large to show these effects.

 This research is supported by the Department for International Development’s Evidence Building and Synthesis Research Programme which is led by Liverpool School of Tropical Medicine